smatiolids/astra-mcp-server/README.md

 The catalog is the collection of tools that the MCP Server will provide to the MCP Clients/Agents.
 It can be save to a file or to a Astra DB collection (preferable for production use cases).

-Tools are created based on a json specification.
-It can be save to a file or to a Astra DB collection (preferable for production use cases).

-A tools specifiction json needs the following fields:
+The tools are created based on a json specification that needs the following fields:
 ```json
 {
         "tags": ["products"], // The tags of the tool - Filter if needed